purvender/agentic-rag-support-assistant/docs/LEARNING.md

 After installing, open the Ollama app once so the local service starts.

-You can verify the CLI is available with:
+You can check that the CLI is available with:

 ```bash
 ollama
 ```

+If you see the Ollama interface or help output, the CLI is installed correctly.

 ### Step 1 — Clone the repository